davidlope/DSF-compendium-GC/README.md

         └── Batchfragmenter.ipynb    # PYTHON code in JUPYTER Notebooks used to create molecular fragments of compounds based on figure 1 in figures

+# Acknowledgements
+The author is grateful for DAYLIGHT SMILES resources to create the SMARTS fingerprints for fragmentation.
+This work wouldn't be possible without the work of the RDKit team, as well as Cédric Bouysset and his work on mols2grid.
+Thanks!